What is an Agreement in Principle (AIP)?

 An Agreement in Principle (AIP), “decision in principle” or a “mortgage in principle” are all terms that refer to the same thing.
 A lender will take basic information from you, such as name, date of birth, address history, income and outgoing details – and from that information perform a credit check.

-This allows lenders to produce a figure as to which they would be willing to lend based on your information provided.
-This then produces a certificate with most lenders, which can then be shown to estate agents to prove you are in a good position to proceed with a house purchase.
+This allows lenders to produce a figure they would be willing to lend based on your information provided.
+In most cases, you will be given a certificate which can be shown to estate agents to prove you are in a good position to proceed with a house purchase.

-The danger of completing a decision in principle yourself online is that you can choose the wrong lender.
-Understanding lenders criteria takes time and a lot of experience, which is why using an advisor like myself to guide you on which lender is not only the most suitable, but most competitively priced, is key.
+The danger of completing a decision in principle yourself is that it is easy to choose the wrong lender.
+Understanding lenders criteria takes time and a lot of experience, which is why using a mortgage adviser to guide you on which lender is not only the most suitable, but most competitively priced – is key.

-I have had clients in the past try to quickly obtain an agreement in principle and fill in the application incorrectly, causing it to decline – which can ultimately damage your credit rating.
+If you rush and try to quickly obtain an agreement in principle and fill in the application incorrectly, it can be declined – damaging your credit rating.